BRANDING | WEB DESIGN | MARKETING

 To help, Peoples asked Loomo to perform a full-scale brand audit and help define the brand from the inside out.
 The results created a framework for a refreshed brand, including an exciting new retail space, advertising presence, and website redesign.

-Since 2015, our work has spanned everything from brand and market research to strategic planning to brand design and marketing implementation.
-Today, we work closely with the marketing, IT, and executive teams to ensure brand creative and messaging are consistent and effective while providing ongoing technical support for the Peoples website and digital assets.
+Since then, our work has spanned everything from brand and market research to strategic planning to brand design and marketing implementation.
+Our work required us to integrate with internal marketing, IT, and executive teams to ensure brand creative and messaging were consistent and effective while providing ongoing technical support for the Peoples website and digital assets.

 The key to any branding project is to fully understand what makes one “brand” different from all others.
 We’re not talking about colours and logos.
 We’re talking about what comes to mind when you think about any company.
 Is it a fond customer service memory?
 Do you trust them to do what they say?
 Would you recommend them to someone else?
 Why?

 Such details are the essence of any brand and key to knowing if you are on the right track or need to make some serious changes.

 For Peoples, Loomo conducted six months of intensive research with audiences and stakeholders across three lines of business.
 This offered insights into the brand that Peoples had never previously explored.
 For instance, while customers rarely engaged the brand face to face they expressed a deep commitment to the brand and staff.
 The most common brand descriptions were “personal, trustworthy, and reliable”.
 Echoing this, NPS scores were significantly higher than the industry average.
 For a brand not yet sure of itself, Peoples had managed to foster strong brand loyalty.

 With brand research in hand, we began comparing client experiences of the company to the overall corporate vision.
 This allowed us to easily identify any changes to brand assets, messaging, and marketing strategies that may be required.